ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Puppetmancer/2nd Level/Berserk.md

 - **Duration**:
 	- Concentration, up to 10 turns.
 - **Effects**:
 	- You psychically drive a creature within range into a violent madness, the creature must make a Wisdom saving throw.
-On a failure, they are sent into a [[Berserk Rage]] for the psycast duration, they may repeat the saving throw at the beginning of each of your turns.
-On a success, the psycast ends.
+		- On a failure, for the duration of this psycast they are sent into a [[Berserk Rage]].
+		- On a success, the psycast ends.
+		- The target creature may repeat the saving throw at the beginning of each of your turns.
 - **Upcasting**:
 	- You cannot upcast this psycast.